emmyzzang/BeerFinder/README.md

 # BeerExplorer

 Beer Explorer is a beer finder application utilizing NodeJS, an Express Web Server & Router, Sequelize ORM, MySQL, and deployed using Heroku.
-The app is wrapped in a secure user authentication provided by the NodeJS packages, BCrypt and Passport.

 ![](misc_extras/bf1.png)

+Beer Explorer is wrapped -- from every REST endpoint in the UI to the DB -- in a secure user authentication provided by the NodeJS packages, BCrypt and Passport.
+User is prompted to sign up if they cannot sign-in.

 ![](misc_extras/bf2.png)

 This app allows users to search for beer in both a catalogue and a randomized wheel.
 Users can also create reviews on beer, as well as reference, revise, and delete previous beer ratings.